-The use of a defined system means that there is a highly integrated design process between architect, engineer and contractor which consists predominantly of configuration.
-Parametric modelling tools and artificial intelligence are used to draw from a catalogue of common components to design and manufacture the structure and façade sub-assemblies offsite.
-There is an integrated supply chain for each of these common components, which is engaged and committed to continuous improvement and development of their products and the system.
+The use of the system means that there is a highly integrated design process between architect, engineer and contractor which consists predominantly of configuration.
+Parametric modelling tools and artificial intelligence are used to draw from a catalogue of these components to design and manufacture the structure and façade sub-assemblies offsite.

+There is an integrated supply chain for each of these standard and common elements, which is engaged in product development and continuous improvement.
 Manufacturing of these components takes place in an offsite assembly hub with preconfigured processes.

-At N06 the system was able to reduce the length of design and construction programmes by 25%, vehicle movements by 40%, and waste by 70% compared to traditional methods.
+Mace says that at N06 the system was able to reduce the length of design and construction programmes by 25%, vehicle movements by 40%, and waste by 70% compared to traditional methods.
 The project has been measured at 54% pre-manufactured value (PMV) by Cast.